medic/cht-android/README.md

            ANDROID_KEY_PASSWORD: ${{ secrets.ANDROID_KEY_PASSWORD_NEW_BRAND }}
    ```

-   The variables in the `env` sections point to a keystore and the passwords to unlock the keystore that will be generated in the following steps, but it's important to follow the name convention, in the example all the variables that are configured in Github CI end with the suffix `_NEW_BRAND`, this needs to be added in the cht-android repo settings by a manager of Medic.
+   The variables in the `env` sections point to a keystore and the passwords to unlock the keystore that will be generated in the following steps, but it's important to follow the name convention, in the example all the variables that are configured in Github CI end with the suffix `_NEW_BRAND`, these variables need to be added in the cht-android repo settings by a manager of Medic.

-4. Generate the keystore: the keystore files are placed compressed and encrypted in the [secrets/](secrets/) folder.
+4. Generate the keystore: the keystore files are placed into a compressed and encrypted file in the [secrets/](secrets/) folder.
 In our case the file will be `secrets/secrets-new_brand.tar.gz.enc`, and the content inside when the file is decrypted is:

-   - `new_brand.keystore`: the Java keystore with a signature inside that is always called `medicmobile`.
-This is the signature used to sign the APKs and the bundles, and the one that Google will use to sign the optimized APKs that generates in the Play Store.
+   - `new_brand.keystore`: the Java keystore with a signature key inside that is always called `medicmobile`.
+It's used to sign the APKs and the bundles, and the one that Google will use to sign the optimized APKs that generates in the Play Store.
    - `new_brand_private_key.pepk`: a PEPK file is an encrypted file that contains inside the `medicmobile` key from the keystore above, ready to be uploaded to the Play Store the first time the app is registered in the Play Console.
 The file is only used there, but kept in the compressed file as a backup.

   Don't worry to follow all the name conventions and how to generate these files, you can create a new keystore, the passwords and the PEPK file with only one command: `make org=new_brand keygen`.
-When executing the command will check that you have the necessary tooling installed, and ask the information about the certificate like the organization name, organization unit, etc. The command also takes care of picking random passwords that meet the security requirements, and then compresses the key files and finally encrypt the `.tar.gz` file.
+Executing the command will check that you have the necessary tooling installed, and ask you the information about the certificate like the organization name, organization unit, etc. The command also takes care of picking random passwords that meet the security requirements, and then compresses the key files and finally encrypt the `.tar.gz` file into the `.enc` file.
 At the end of the execution, the script will also show the list of environment variables that you have to setup in CI and locally in order to sign apps with the new keystore.

    ```
    $ make org=new_brand keygen